realistis/App-Inventor-Extension-to-Godot-Android-Module/README.md

 Now you've written your great module, it's time to compile it.
 Frist, please read the doc about it at https://docs.godotengine.org/en/latest/development/compiling/compiling_for_android.html#doc-compiling-for-android

+SDK, NDK and Godot evolve, you might need to upgrade/downgrade NDK and SDK to make it work (yep).

-Easiest wat to get the right source with the right Godot editor (mandatory) is to download the latest Godot editor + templates from, for example, https://downloads.tuxfamily.org/godotengine/3.1/beta3/ set the branch at the right commit by reading the [README file](https://downloads.tuxfamily.org/godotengine/3.1/beta3/README.txt) for the built editor and modify the URL like https://github.com/godotengine/godot/tree/a8510331c0115eeee2d6ac0a4acbeb5d4df833b3, then clone it at this point (Github Desktop is great for that).
+Easiest way to get the right source with the right Godot editor (mandatory) is to download the latest Godot editor + templates from, for example, https://downloads.tuxfamily.org/godotengine/3.1/beta3/, clone https://github.com/godotengine/godot, get the right commit by reading the [README file](https://downloads.tuxfamily.org/godotengine/3.1/beta3/README.txt), and checkout at this point (for instance Github Desktop >  Repository > Open in command prompt) `git checkout -b 31b3 a8510331c0115eeee2d6ac0a4acbeb5d4df833b3`.
+Now your local copy is at the branch used to compile the beta.

+You could also get the same version if you pull your local copy, then download nightly build from https://hugo.pro/projects/godot-builds/.
+You might get slight changes though (since it's built once a day and you pull at a different time).

 For release versions, it's easier, simply download source from https://github.com/godotengine/godot/releases and built editor and templates from the provided link.

-No you have Godot source, built templates and editor right.
+No you have Godot source, built templates and editor versions right.

 ### Compile with minimal settings
 	scons -j4 android_arch=armv7 platform=android target=release_debug optimize=speed tools=no use_lto=no deprecated=no gdscript=no minizip=no xaudio2=no disable_3d=yes disable_advanced_gui=yes no_editor_splash=yes builtin_bullet=no builtin_certs=no builtin_enet=no builtin_libogg=no builtin_libtheora=no builtin_libvorbis=no builtin_libvpx=no builtin_libwebp=no builtin_libwebsockets=no builtin_mbedtls=no builtin_miniupnpc=no builtin_opus=no builtin_pcre2=no builtin_recast=no builtin_squish=no builtin_thekla_atlas=no builtin_xatlas=no builtin_zlib=no debug_symbols=no separate_debug_symbols=no android_neon=no android_stl=no module_bmp_enabled=no module_bullet_enabled=no module_csg_enabled=no module_cvtt_enabled=no module_dds_enabled=no module_enet_enabled=no module_etc_enabled=no module_gdnative_enabled=no module_gdscript_enabled=no module_gridmap_enabled=no module_hdr_enabled=no module_jpg_enabled=no module_mbedtls_enabled=no module_mobile_vr_enabled=no module_mono_enabled=no module_ogg_enabled=no module_opensimplex_enabled=no module_opus_enabled=no module_pvr_enabled=no module_recast_enabled=no module_regex_enabled=no module_squish_enabled=no module_stb_vorbis_enabled=no module_svg_enabled=no module_tga_enabled=no module_thekla_unwrap_enabled=no module_theora_enabled=no module_tinyexr_enabled=no module_upnp_enabled=no module_visual_script_enabled=no module_vorbis_enabled=no module_webm_enabled=no module_webp_enabled=no module_websocket_enabled=no module_xatlas_unwrap_enabled=no config=force